daltonkdwyer/Planetary/readme.md

             - You use gunicorn, but you have no idea what this is

         2) Requirements.txt
-            - This might be INSTEAD of a pipfile
             - Lists everything the Heroku server will need (kind of like a virtual environment)

         3) runtime.txt
             - this just specifies which version of python to use...?
-                - (DD- why can't this just be in the requirements)
+                - (DD- why can't this just be in the requirements...)

 Hosting